Weibersbrunn

-Weibersbrunn is a community with a population of close to 2,000 in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Weibersbrunn is a municipality with a population of 1752 as of December, 2024.
+It is located in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.

 Etymology

 The name "Weiberbrunn" is derived from the Weibersbach, a contributory of the Hafenlohr.
 It rises at the western end of the village.
 The Middle High German Brunn refers to a well or spring.
 Weibers probably derives from the proper name "Wibert".

 Geography

 Location

-The community lies in the Spessart range of hills.
+The municipality lies in the Spessart range of hills.
 It is located in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken).
 Topographically, the town is located at an elevation of around 350 m in the valley of the Weibersbach, which is a side valley of the Hafenlohrtal.

 Subdivision

-Weiberbrunn has three Ortsteile: Weibersbrunn, Echterspfahl (2.5 km southwest of the town) and Rohrbrunn (4 km southeast of Weibersbrunn).
+Weiberbrunn has three Gemeindeteile: Weibersbrunn, Echterspfahl (2.5 km southwest of the town) and Rohrbrunn (4 km southeast of Weibersbrunn).

-The community has only the following Gemarkung (traditional rural cadastral area): Weibersbrunn.
+The municipality has only the following Gemarkung (traditional rural cadastral area): Weibersbrunn.

 The municipal territory is not continuous: Both Echterspfahl and Rohrbrunn are separated from Weibersbrunn itself by stretches of forest that are part of the gemeindefreie Gebiete (see below).